ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The resolver side is out of scope of this document, and only the authoritative part of the server is considered.
 Other documents such as {{?RFC5011}} deal with continuous update of trust anchors required for operation of a DNSSEC resolver.

-It is RECOMMENDED the HNA sign the Public Homenet Zone.
+The HNA MUST DNSSEC sign the Public Homenet Zone and the Public Reverse Zone.

 Secure delegation is achieved only if the DS RRset is properly set in the parent zone.
 Secure delegation can be performed by the HNA or the DOIs and the choice highly depends on which entity is authorized to perform such updates.
 Typically, the DS RRset is updated manually through a registrar interface, and can be maintained with mechanisms such as CDS {{!RFC7344}}.

 When the operator of the DOI is also the Registrar for the domain, then it is a trivial matter for the DOI to initialize the relevant DS records in the parent zone.
 In other cases, some other initialization will be required, and that will be specific to the infrastructure involved.
 It is beyond the scope of this document.

+There may be some situations where the HNA is unable to arrange for secure delegation of the zones, but the HNA MUST still sign the zones.

 # Renumbering {#sec-renumbering}